 Land recycling requires financial, economic, regulatory, liability and funding solutions.
 The 300+ room, 4-star Tacoma Marriott Convention Center hotel, under construction next door, took years of risk taking and partnership notably with foreign investors new to the local market.
 In Spokane, the Yard’s redevelopment is following a similar path of utilizing partnerships with EPA, Ecology, Businesses, and Development Authorities.
 It takes a plan, partnerships, and a leveraging of multiple funds to make it happen.
 Hear the inside stories on how remediation and redevelopment evolve.
 AND BRING YOUR CHALLENGES for our expert panel to offer solutions.

-Deborah Burgess, U.S. Environmental Protection Agency
+Susan Morales, U.S. Environmental Protection Agency

 Teri Stripes, City of Spokane

 Listen to the pros and cons from a developer’s perspective on redeveloping contaminated or blighted property.
 Learn about Cleanup/Redevelopment Liability Control Tools, examine technical/legal tools to control liability during property transfer, source control, and cleanup.
 Explore ways that due diligence can go beyond the standard Phase I box and refers to MTCA Model Remedy and implementation Memo tools.
 Consider the use of insurance and parcel redevelopment to generate income for cleanup.